 The implications for businesses are that as cloud computing advancesso hardware requirements are reducing, and investment in fast, powerful computers is no longer necessary, saving money.
 It is enough to own a basic device with a monitor, keyboard and enough processing power to access the cloud system, where all the business information is stored.
 Cloud systems always make backup copies of all the data they receive and store these separately in case of any technical difficulties, so data can be retrieved even if a problem develops.

-Tools that are especially useful to businesses include accounting software that can also generate invoices and keep track of payments; word processing software for correspondence, reports, etc.; databases for tracking people and things; marketing and project management software – all the ingredients in ERP in fact.
+Tools that are especially useful to businesses include accounting software that can also generate invoices and keep track of payments; word processing software for correspondence, reports, etc; database for tracking people and things; marketing and project management software – all ingridients in ERP, in fact.
 All these sorts of programs, and many more, can be handled by a cloud system, and many of them can be integrated in such a way as to “connect up” all the different business functions to improve workflow and increase efficiency.

 There are public clouds shared by many organizations and private clouds often tailor-made for larger firms.
 Without doubt, cloud computing will go from strength to strength, offering small and medium-sized enterprises more support and better online capabilities than ever before.